VHP4Safety/cloud/docs/catalog.md

 ## The OECD QSAR Toolbox

-The OECD QSAR Toolbox is a software designed to support hazard assessment of chemicals as well as to increase mechanistic and other knowledge on chemical substances in a cost-efficient way.
-As a freely available computational tool, it promotes the use of assessment methods alternative to animals and minimizes unnecessary animal testing without reducing the safety of human health and environment.
-It is intended to be used by governments, chemical industry and other stakeholders. [[more info](service/oecd_qsar_toolbox.md)]
+A software to support hazard assessment of chemicals as well as to increase mechanistic and other knowledge on chemical substances in a cost-efficient way. [[more info](service/oecd_qsar_toolbox.md)]

 -------------------------------------------------------------------------------